VLACS Student Policies

 Beginning a Course

 - Once registered, your instructor will set up a Welcome Call.
-Before you begin a Welcome Call or other meeting with your instructor, please be sure to be logged in to your Courses page and review any content requested by your instructor.
+Before you begin a Welcome Call or other meeting with your instructor, please be sure to be logged in to your course page and review any content requested by your instructor.

 - After the Welcome Call, an instructor will activate your course and you can log in and begin to work.
 Courses can be accessed through the student login button on our website.
 Once logged in, click “Go to Courses” on the left-hand side.